 Contrary to the previous placement, the soul here is too comfortable with “being seen” and has an urge to go “public”.
 Lifetimes of being in a position of power may be indicated, and the soul has an inclination to “change the world” one way or the other.
-Alternatively, the soul may have felt crushed by the absolute authority of a parental, social, or political figure in a past life, and now abhors anything connected to traditional authority which operates outside of oneself.
+Alternatively, the soul may have felt crushed by the absolute authority of a parental, social, or political figure in a past life, and now abhors anything connected to the traditional authority which operates outside of oneself.

-Relative to the polarity point of 4th House, the soul can evolve through a recognition and solidification of one’s own authority, to focus inside, rather than outside.
+Relative to the polarity point of the 4th House, the soul can evolve through recognition and solidification of one’s own authority, to focus inside, rather than outside.
 In other words, the soul has to learn to write down her own constitution and see herself under the jurisdiction of her own Law, rather than projecting power unto an external symbol of authority and then feeling persecuted by it.
 This placement (or generally Pluto’s association with the 10th House in any manner) can also show a potential of becoming a healer or shaman, as the soul seems to be comfortable with being in a position of spiritual authority.